skingdev/fresco-bakery/tutorial.md

 Let's revisit our customer's requirements for the home page:

 - Brief history of the bakery
-- Phone number to contact the bakery
-- Hours of operation

 Let's create a folder called 'home' in the `app/templates` directory.
 This will help us keep our templates organized for clarity.
 Within that folder, create a file called 'layout.hbs' with this content in it: